googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 // See the License for the specific language governing permissions and
 // limitations under the License.
 ```

+where `YYYY` is the year when the file is being introduced.
+Do not change existing files boilerplate.

 #### File Contents